MattDSquared/HumanActivityProcessing/CodeBook.md

 _edit: only mean and standard deviation values were included in the tidydata.txt dataset_

-Additional vectors obtained by averaging the signals in a signal window sample.
-These are used on the angle() variable:

-* gravityMean
-* tBodyAccMean
-* tBodyAccJerkMean
-* tBodyGyroMean
-* tBodyGyroJerkMean

-The complete list of variables of each feature vector is available in 'features.txt'
+_The complete list of variables of each feature vector is available in 'features.txt' of the UCI data_